Gys/plantproxy-docs/content/quickstart.md

 {{< /callout >}}
 ### Add your first plant

 Attach one of your tags to a plant and scan it.
-Give the plant a name and after saving you can add a photo by adding an observation.
+Give the plant a name with description and save.
+Finally add your first observation with a photo.

 {{% /steps %}}